 altitudes in the Andean Foothills, excellent sun exposure with moderate temperatures, and pristine mountain water for irrigation.

-The grapes of FÄSI ARGENTINA’s white wine is grown in the very north region of Argentina, Cafayate, Salta, which is located at an astonishing
+The grapes of FÄSI ARGENTINA’s white wine are grown in Cafayate, Salta, the very north region of Argentina, which is located at an astonishing

 altitude of 5,700 feet.
-The desert climate combined with the significant elevation, provides for the ideal environment to grow an amazingly fruitful, yet dry, Torrontés wine.
+The desert climate, combined with the significant elevation, provide the ideal environment to grow an amazingly fruitful, yet dry, Torrontés wine.

 Crafting the Wine: